NewtronLabs/EasyPermissions/README.md

 ## Information
-As long as you have `Context` you can request a permission from anywhere.
+Request permissions from anywhere.
 Make sure you implement `IPermissionsListener` to receive information about what is happening with your permission request.

 ## Setup
 Include the below dependencies in your `build.gradle` project.